sleepypioneer/lagreene-ceramics/terraform/README.md

 Plan: 5 to add, 0 to change, 0 to destroy.
 ```

-and create the file t`current.tfplan` in the current directory.
+and create the file `current.tfplan` in the current directory.
 To apply these changes run:

 ```sh
 terraform apply "current.tfplan"
 ```

+---

+### 3. Set the Database URL

-This will error as it will be unable to complete the process, you will first need to set up the `$DATABASE_URL`.
+The above will error as it will be unable to complete the process, you will first need to set up the `$DATABASE_URL`.
 To do so run the following commands:

 ```sh
 export APP_NAME=<YOUR-APP-NAME>